ericbdaniels/blog/_posts/2020-10-08-python-on-windows.md

 ## Virtual Environments with <img src="{{ site.baseurl }}/images/1280px-Conda_logo.svg.png" alt="image" style="width:20%; display:inline" />

 A virtual environment can be thought of as an isolated install of python with a set of packages separate from the system (or user) -wide install.
 A virtual environment provides the freedom to work on projects that require a different version of python, or necessitate package(s) of different versions despite the latest and greatest that was installed with the Anaconda download.
 Additionally, a virtual environment can be replicated in another location or on another machine ensuring the ability to run your code wherever its needed.
+Shared below are some common conda commands for creating/using/cloning environments.
+If you need more info the [conda documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) is excellent.

 ### Environment Setup